-- The carrying amount of current trade receivable, contract assets and other accounts receivable, current trade payables, other current liabilities and current borrowings approximates their fair value. - The fair value of the remaining financial instruments is determined using discounted cash flow analysis.
+- The carrying amount of current trade receivable, contract assets and other accounts receivable, current trade payables, other current liabilities and current borrowings approximates their fair value.

+- The fair value of the remaining financial instruments is determined using discounted cash flow analysis.
 The Group also has long term bonds (Note 4.1 Liquidity risk).

-The carrying amount of the Group's financial assets and liabilities as at 31 December 2019 and 2018 approximates its fair value, except for as compared to its carrying amount of EUR 123 471 .
+The carrying amount of the Group's financial assets and liabilities as at 31 December 2020 and 2019 approximates its fair value, except for the Group's liability to Vilnius City Municipality subject to the deferred payment schedule.
+The fair value of this liability is EUR 400.625, as compared to its carrying amount of EUR 122.967.